 "I identified myself as a yoga teacher for 15 years and it was really through covid and the extra time that I got at home to dive deeper into my own yoga practice and considering myself as a yoga teacher really started to come up for me in terms of the training that I had.
 So if you think about a grapefruit and an orange mixing together you get this beautiful fruit called an ongello.
 Something like this.
 So the way that I was taught yoga is a very western style.
 I got a stamp of approval from an organization called yoga alliance.
 Yoga Alliance sort of came into the west came into america and became the governing body of

 deciding who was qualified to be a yoga teacher and who wasn't based on different trainings that they went through here in America and that was all that I knew about when I decided to become a yoga teacher.

-WEDNEDAY EVE PRACTICE 7:30-8:30PM join us virtually for a refreshing mid week practice from the comfort of your ...Online Yoga Classes - FRONT LINE WORKERS TO THE FRONT OF THE LINE "Mid-Week Release - 7:30-8:30pm
+WEDNEDAY EVE PRACTICE Welcome, Front Line Health Care Workers!
+7:30-8:30PM join us virtually for a refreshing mid week practice from the comfort of your ...Online Yoga Classes - FRONT LINE WORKERS TO THE FRONT OF THE LINE 'Mid-Week Release - 7:30-8:30pm